dakom/wasm-app-boilerplate/README.md

 # Workers

-I wanted this demo to include a rust-powered worker.
-The messaging is done through a small js shim which also gets around some bundling issues
+The messaging is done through a small js shim which also gets around some bundling issues.

-In order to pick something interesting but slow I threw in a mandelbrot fractal renderer that was sitting from some old project
+In order to pick something interesting but slow, the demo includes a mandelbrot fractal renderer that was sitting from some old project

 On slower machines it may take a while to see the images update.
+On faster machines it might be too fast to show the benefit of a worker ;)

 # HTML rendering of ui state